akashsaha06/NeurIPS-2020/README.md

     Packages: numpy, scipy, matplotlib, and time

 ### File Descriptions:
 OpMINRES.ipynb contains the implementation of OpMINRES algorithm for a synthetic dataset using generalized operator-valued kernel.
+A particular choice of generalized operator-valued kernel has been considered in this implementation.
+Various other choices based on the kernels considered can be found in the paper.

 ### Contact for any query:
     akashsaha@iitb.ac.in